 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact I. A AESTHETICS: Would the project: a.
-Have a substantial adverse effect on a scenic vista? $\boxtimes$ b.
-Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? $\boxtimes$ c.
+Have a substantial adverse effect on a scenic vista? b.
+Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? \boxtimes c.
 Substantially degrade the existing visual character or quality of the site and its surroundings? d.
 Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
-(Sources: 1, 2, 10) $\boxtimes$ a.
+(Sources: 1, 2, 10) Discussion (a-d) This general plan amendmen development policy from that which already exaesthetics. are Sit AGRICULTURE AND FOREST RESOURCE significant environmental effects, lead agencies e Assessment Model (1997) prepared by the Callessing impacts on agriculture and farmland.
+Wo may refer to thifornia Dept. of e California Agricu ltural Land Eva luation and a.
 Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b.
-Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\boxtimes$ c.
+Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes c.
 Conflict with existing zoning for, or cause rezoning of, forest, land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 5114(g))? d.
-Result in the loss of forest land or conversion of forest land to non-forest use? $\boxtimes$ e.
-Involve other changes in the existing environment which, due to their location or $\boxtimes$
+Result in the loss of forest land or conversion of forest land to non-forest use? e.
+Involve other changes in the existing environment which, due to their location or